lomorage/homepage/content/blog/covid19.md

 The data source used for USA counties is from [https://github.com/ExpDev07/coronavirus-tracker-api](https://github.com/ExpDev07/coronavirus-tracker-api), no API key required.

-Another options people using in other projects is [https://github.com/pomber/covid19](https://github.com/pomber/covid19), there are some other source availble on internet for your country with more details and you can just search with google, and make changes to the code.
+Another options people using in other projects is [https://github.com/pomber/covid19](https://github.com/pomber/covid19), there are some other source available on internet for your country with more details and you can just search with google, and make changes to the code.

 ## 6. Get more modules